freqtrade/freqtrade/docs/strategy-advanced.md

 You can use this feature by creating a `custom_entry_price()` function in your strategy file to customize entry prices and `custom_exit_price()` for exits.

+Each of these methods are called right before placing an order on the exchange.

 !!!
 Note
     If your custom pricing function return None or an invalid value, price will fall back to `proposed_rate`, which is based on the regular pricing configuration.